openhab/openhab-addons/bundles/org.openhab.binding.unifi/README.md

 - `wirelessClient` - Any wireless client connected to a UniFi wireless network
 - `wiredClient` - A wired client connected to the UniFi network
 - `poePort` - A PoE (Power over Ethernet) port on a UniFi switch
-- `accessPoint` - An access Point managed by the UniFi controller software
+- `accessPoint` - An access point managed by the UniFi controller software

 ## Discovery